StackMCP

 "Server failed to start"

-• Node.js is installed and npx is available in your PATH
+• Node.js is installed and npx is in your PATH

-• The package name in args is spelled correctly
+• Package name in args is spelled correctly

-• You have network access to download the package (npx fetches it on first run)
+• You have network access (npx downloads packages on first run)

 Environment variables not working

-• Confirm there are no trailing spaces or newline characters in the value
+• No trailing whitespace or newline characters in the value

 Server starts but tools are not visible